rpp2209-copernicium/qa-service/README.md

 # qa-service
 Atelier Q&amp;A Service

+**Docker Containers**:
+- Postgres: runs on port 5432
+- Client: runs on port 3000
+- API: runs on port 8080

-To start container: `docker-compose up -d --build`
+To start containers: `docker-compose up -d --build`

 To enter the container: `docker exec -it <container-id> /bin/sh`